bobzwik/Quadcopter_SimCon/README.md

 The current parameters are set to roughly match the characteristics of a DJI F450 that I have in my lab, and the rotor thrust and torque coefficients have been measured.

 ### Control
 There are currently 3 controllers coded in this project.
 One to control XYZ positions, one to control XY velocities and Z position, and one to control XYZ velocities.
+In all 3 current controllers, it is also possible to set a Yaw angle (heading) setpoint.
 There are plans to add more ways of controlling the quadcopter.

 The control algorithm is strongly inspired by the PX4 multicopter control algorithm.
-It is a cascade controller, where the position error (difference between the desired position and the current position) generates a velocity setpoint, the velocity error then creates a desired thrust orientation, which is interpreted as a desired rotation (expressed as a quaternion).
+It is a cascade controller, where the position error (difference between the desired position and the current position) generates a velocity setpoint, the velocity error then creates a desired thrust magnitude and orientation, which is then interpreted as a desired rotation (expressed as a quaternion).
 The quaternion error then generates angular rate setpoints, which then creates desired moments.

-The mixer (not based from PX4) allows to find the exact RPM of each motor given the desired thrust and desired moments.
+The mixer (not based from PX4) allows to find the exact RPM of each motor given the desired thrust magnitude and desired moments.

+The main difference between this control algorithm and the PX4's, is that this code doesn't have integral gain for the velocity and angular rate controllers (yet).
+There is no need for it yet since wind isn't modeled in the simulation and hover thrust is perfectly known.

 ### Useful links
 * [PX4 "Position and Velocity Control" Source Code](https://github.com/PX4/Firmware/blob/master/src/modules/mc_pos_control/PositionControl.cpp)